Kearny High School (New Jersey): Athletics

 The boys' soccer team has won NJSIAA Group IV state championship in 1947, 1948, 1950, 1951, 1954–1956, 1958, 1975 (as co-champions with Steinert High School), 1981 (vs. Hamilton High School West), 1982 (co-champions with Freehold Township High School), 1984 (vs. East Brunswick High School), 1987 (vs. Cherry Hill High School East), 1999 (vs. East Brunswick), 2002 (vs. Shawnee High School), 2004 (co-champion with Rancocas Valley Regional High School) and 2017 (vs. Princeton High School) and 2021 (vs. Freehold Township High School).
 The NJSIAA ranks the team's 10 state championships as tied for fifth-most among public high schools in the playoff era.
 NJ.com ranks the team third in the state, with a total of 18 titles that includes championships awarded to the school by the NJSIAA in 1947, 1948, 1950, 1951 and 1954.
 The 1984 team finished the season with a 24-0 record, making it the state's only unbeaten team, after winning the Group IV title with a 2-1 victory against East Brunswick in the championship game at Rutgers University.
 In 2002, the boys' soccer team earned the North I, Group IV sectional title, edging Clifton High School 3-2 in the tournament final.
 The 2017 team finished the season with a 21-0-3 record after winning the program's 12th Group IV title with a 3-1 victory against Princeton in the championship game.
 The 2021 team that finished the season with a 22-1-1 record after winning the program's 13th Group IV title with a 6-2 victory against Freehold Township in the championship game at Kean University.

 In 1948, the Kearny High School varsity football team was awarded the New Jersey high school state championship.

 The softball team won the North I sectional title in 1973 and won the Group IV state championship in 1982, defeating runner-up Edison High School in the tournament finals.
-The 1982 team took the lead after scoring four runs in the top of seventh and snuffed a rally in the bottom of the inning with a triple play to seal a 4-2 victory over Edison in the championship game at Mercer County Park to win the Group IV title and finish the season with a record of 24-3.
+The 1982 team took the lead after scoring four runs in the top of seventh and ended a rally in the bottom of the inning with a triple play to seal a 4-2 victory over Edison in the championship game at Mercer County Park to win the Group IV title and finish the season with a record of 24-3.

 In 1973, coach Tom Krulik led the track team to win both the indoor and outdoor Big Ten Relays.
 The two-mile relay team set the New Jersey state record at 7:52 at the Highland Park Relays, earning an invitation to compete in the Nationals at the Penn Relays weeks later.